 Leg power: need charging

-The second day of my Cinque Terre adventure started even earlier.
+The second day of my two days in Cinque Terre adventure started even earlier.
 But I was on a mission – Picture time!
 Plus, how can you sleep with the amazing views just around the corner.
 Figuratively speaking of course.
 In reality they were a 9 min train journey away.

 You can find all the details on how to commute between the villages in my other Cinque Terre blog post.

 Riomaggiore is the largest of the five and acts as its’ unofficial HQ.
-The town climbs up along the ridges overlooking the sea and it is characterised by the typical stone houses with pastel façades and slate-roofs that appear to march down a steep ravine to a tiny harbour.
+The town climbs up along the ridges overlooking the sea.
+It is characterised by the typical stone houses with pastel façades and slate-roofs that appear to march down a steep ravine to a tiny harbour.

 Because of the early hour, the village was empty.
 Only restaurant owners were preparing to open their businesses.
 The sun was slowly rising, the waves were crashing against the shore… It was an ideal time for pictures.
 After taking many, from the most picturesque wall, and from the rocks below, I just sat there for ages and stared at the view…until other early birds (but I was first, ha!) came to take their dream shots.
 I walked around the rocks, got to Riomaggiore beach (very rocky, but it will do) and headed for a croissant and espresso macchiato.

-The rest of the village is equally charming; steep narrow alleys lined with potted flowers, cute bars and restaurants, gift shops with all the Italian holiday accessories and everything is surrounded by pastel coloured buildings.
+The rest of the village is equally charming; steep narrow alleys lined with potted flowers, cute bars and restaurants, gift shops with all the Italian holiday accessories.
+Everything surrounded by pastel coloured buildings.

-Unfortunately the most famous path: Via del Amore, which leads from Riomaggiore to Manarola was closed, so the train was the only option.
+Unfortunately the most famous path: Via del Amore, which leads from Riomaggiore to Manarola was closed.
+The train was the only option.
 (October 2018)

 The best part though was getting a table with a view in Nessun Dorma.
 It’s a restaurant located above the path around the peninsula and it’s simply a must-do when visiting Cinque Terre.
 Delicious food, cold cocktails and the view!
 What more do you want?
 Ah yes, the table next to the edge which guarantees, in my opinion, the best experience.
 I was super lucky to get it.
 Nessun Dorma is very popular for a reason, and sometimes it can take a while to get any table.
 Even though it was super hot that day, I didn’t mind at all.
 The restaurant came up with a great solution for the heat – fans that sprayed a fine mist over you.